Hablamos Español Insurance Companies We Work With

 The core coverages

 Almost every restaurant builds on a few pieces.
 General liability covers third-party injury and foodborne-illness claims and is the coverage leases require most.
 Property and equipment covers your buildout, kitchen equipment, and inventory.
 Workers compensation covers employee injury and is required in nearly every state once you have staff.
-And business income replaces revenue if a covered loss forces you to close.
+And business income is aimed at replacing revenue if a covered loss forces you to close.

 What your concept adds